Posts

 Image

-A 1-hour drive north got us to our next sit in an area called 'Knocknamota' which is in the county of Wexford in eastern Ireland.
+A 1-hour drive north got us to our next sit in an area called 'Knocknamota' which is in county Wexford in eastern Ireland.
 The area is beautiful and the property we are staying at is a rural small acreage with a 5-bedroom house.
-Niamh, (believe it or not, it's pronounced 'Neeve') Paul, and their two young ones greeted us and made us feel at home in an instant.
-The pets, Sammy and Chickpea have wonderful gentle characters and took to us immediately.
-After a quick familiarisation with the property, they headed off to catch a plane to Spain - the people, not the pets.
-Sammy Chickpea The house It was a bonus to meet...
+Niamh, (pron.
+'Neeve') Paul, and their two homeschooled kids welcomed is with Irish charm and warmth.
+The pets, Sammy and Chickpea, have gentle natures and took to us immediately.
+A quick rundown and the family headed off to catch a plane to Spain.
+Sammy Chickpea The house.
+It was a bonus to meet like-minded souls.
+When they returned from their holiday, we could have stayed there for a week chatting ...

 100. Coolroe, Wexford - Republic of Ireland